pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'>24 November 2020</td>
-  <td> I presented our our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference.
-You can find the talk <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
+  <td> I presented our our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference. </a> Video <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
 </tr>
 <tr>
 </tr>